mivek/python-metar-taf-parser/README.md

 -   CloudQuantity: Represents the quantity in a cloud layer
 -   CloudType: Represents the type of cloud in a cloud layer
--   DepositBrakingCapacity: Represents the breaking capacity on a runway
 -   DepositCoverage: Represents the percentage of a runway covered by the deposit
--   DepositThickness: Represents the thickness of the deposit on a runway
 -   DepositType: Represents the type of deposit on a runway
 -   Descriptive: Represents the descriptive part of a weather phenomenon
 -   Intensity: Represents the intensity of a weather phenomenon